Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 Methods for testing of the website included:-
 * Clicking on page icon with magnifying glass within Gitpod screen to display website, changes appear once files are saved
 * at the Gitpod comand line, typing 'python3 -m http.server' to display website in new screen
-* When website deployed, opening it in Chrome and investigating it with web developer tools
+* When website deployed, opening it in each browser and investigating it with web developer tools
-* Web developer tools in Chrome have a device symbol, automatically scaling the screen for different widths of devices (responsiveness)
+* Web developer tools in each browser have a device symbol, automatically scaling the screen for different widths of devices (responsiveness)
 * Checking website on different devices
 * Checking the website on different browsers (Firefox, Google Chrome, Microsoft Edge, Avast)
 * Checking HTML code using W3C HTML Validator